faichele/docker-sofa/README.md

 This repository contains Dockerfiles and a docker-compose configuration for:
 - A development installation for the SOFA framework
+- A docker-ized installation of URSim, the offline programming simulator for robots from Universal Robotics (UR3, UR5, UR10)
 - A docker-ized ROS Kinetic installation including Universal Robot ROS drivers and default MoveIt! installation

 ===================================